Educational performance indicators in context

 Student progression to higher level study

-This indicator refers to the proportion of students who have completed pre-degree study and progress to a higher level of study.
-For The University of Auckland, this measures progression from foundation programmes to degree level study.
+This indicator refers to the proportion of students who have completed pre-degree study and progressed to a higher level of study.
+For us, this measures progression from foundation programmes to degree level study.

-For information on pathways to tertiary study at The University of Auckland visit our page on Preparation programmes.
+For information on pathways to tertiary study at the University of Auckland, visit Preparation programmes.

 Students retained in study